isabella232/OfficeDocs-Enterprise-pr.it-IT/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 Un metodo rapido per aggiungere sottoscrizioni all'organizzazione per i servizi basati su SaaS di Microsoft è quello di utilizzare l'interfaccia di amministrazione di Office 365.

-1. Accedere al portale di Office 365 ([https://portal.office.com](https://portal.office.com)) con l'account di amministratore globale e quindi fare clic su **amministratore**.
+1. Sign in to the Office 365 portal ([https://portal.office.com](https://portal.office.com)) with your global administrator account, and then click **Admin**.

-2. Riquadro di spostamento sinistro della home page **Amministrazione centrale** fare clic su **fatturazione**e quindi **servizi di acquisto**.
+2. From the left navigation of the **Admin center** home page, click **Billing**, and then **Purchase services**.

-3. Nella pagina **servizi di acquisto** acquistare le nuove sottoscrizioni.
+3. On the **Purchase services** page, purchase your new subscriptions.

 L'interfaccia di amministrazione di Office 365 assegna l'organizzazione e il tenant Azure AD della sottoscrizione di Office 365 alle nuove sottoscrizioni per le offerte cloud basate su SaaS.

 Per aggiungere una sottoscrizione di Azure con la stessa organizzazione e il tenant di Azure AS della sottoscrizione di Office 365:

-1. Accedere al portale di Azure ([https://portal.azure.com](https://portal.azure.com)) con l'account amministratore globale di Office 365.
+1. Sign in to the Azure portal ([https://portal.azure.com](https://portal.azure.com)) with your Office 365 global administrator account.

-2. Nel riquadro di spostamento sinistra fare clic su **sottoscrizioni**e quindi fare clic su **Aggiungi**.
+2. In the left navigation, click **Subscriptions**, and then click **Add**.

-3. Nella pagina **Aggiungi sottoscrizione** selezionare un'offerta e completare le informazioni di pagamento e contratto.
+3. On the **Add subscription** page, select an offer and complete the payment information and agreement.

-Se si desidera accedere tenant Office 365 Azure Active Directory della sottoscrizione di Azure acquistare le sottoscrizioni Azure e Office 365, vedere le istruzioni di [associare un tenant di Office 365 con una sottoscrizione di Azure](https://channel9.msdn.com/Series/Microsoft-Azure-Tutorials/Associate-an-Office-365-tenant-with-an-Azure-subscription).
+If you purchased Azure and Office 365 subscriptions separately and want to access the Office 365 Azure AD tenant from your Azure subscription, see the instructions in [Associate an Office 365 tenant with an Azure subscription](https://channel9.msdn.com/Series/Microsoft-Azure-Tutorials/Associate-an-Office-365-tenant-with-an-Azure-subscription).

 ## <a name="see-also"></a>Vedere anche